Danielo814/Danielo814.github.io/README.md

 [Reminders](http://danielojeda.com/reminders) - A javascript reminders app that creates a list of elements that are incomplete tasks for a user.
 User has the option to select and deselect elements to denote whether or not an item has been completed.

+[Timer](http://danielojeda.com/timer) - This is a timer implemented in javascipt.
+Values can be entered in any or all of the three input boxes that specify the number of hours, minutes, and seconds to count down from.
+There is functionality to pause, resume, and reset the timer as well.